rust-lang/rust/src/doc/trpl/standard-input.md

 the `missing` case.
 This is what we want 99% of the time, but sometimes, we know better than the compiler.

-Likewise, `read_line()` does not return a line of input.
-It _might_ return a line of input, though it might also fail to do so.
+Likewise, `read_line()` does not return the number of bytes written.
+It _might_ return the number of bytes written, though it might also fail to do so.
 This could happen if our program isn't running in a terminal, but as part of a cron job, or some other context where there's no standard input.
-Because of this, `read_line` returns a type very similar to our `OptionalInt`: an `IoResult<T>`.
-We haven't talked about `IoResult<T>` yet because it is the *generic* form of our `OptionalInt`.
+Because of this, `read_line` returns a type very similar to our `OptionalInt`: a `Result<T>`.
+We haven't talked about `Result<T>` yet because it is the *generic* form of our `OptionalInt`.
 Until then, you can think of it as being the same thing, just for any type – not just `i32`s.

-Rust provides a method on these `IoResult<T>`s called `ok()`, which does the same thing as our `match` statement but assumes that we have a valid value.
+Rust provides a method on these `Result<T>`s called `ok()`, which does the same thing as our `match` statement but assumes that we have a valid value.
 We then call `expect()` on the result, which will terminate our program if we don't have a valid value.
 In this case, if we can't get input, our program